 - All schedule timers are disabled.

-daikin sensor platform integrates Daikin air conditioning systems into Home Assistant, enabling displaying the following parameters:
+daikin sensor platform integrates Daikin air conditioning systems into Home Assistant, enabling displaying the following parameters by device:

 - Inside temperature